Cubs vs. Brewers Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 90 hits with 15 doubles, three triples, five home runs and 20 walks.
-He has driven in 42 runs with 17 stolen bases.
+- Hoerner has put up 92 hits with 15 doubles, three triples, five home runs and 20 walks.
+He has driven in 43 runs with 17 stolen bases.

 Hoerner Recent Games